BeatriceWambui/Delani-Studio/README.md

 * Hover between the About icons and read more about Delani.
 * Enter a message of their comments.
 * See an alert message incase nothing is written on the user form.
-* Click the submit button to see Their names and a thankyou message.
+* Click the submit button to see their names and a thank you message.

 ## Technologies used
 * html